icflorescu/aspa-express/readme.md

 # ASPA-Express

 ASPA-Express is an Express/Connect module for using web assets packaged by [ASPA](https://github.com/icflorescu/aspa).
-Make sure to check [ASPA](https://github.com/icflorescu/aspa) for more information on how to generate asset packages.
+Make sure to check [ASPA](https://github.com/icflorescu/aspa) for more information on how to generate the asset packages.

 ## Usage